 The producer agrees to contribute to the Caisse de sécurité des artistes the equivalent of thirteen percent (13%) of all fees.
-The producer undertakes to deduct the equivalent of four and one-half percent (41⁄2%) from all fees of active members as Union dues and the artist's contribution to the Caisse de sécurité des artistes.
-The latter deduction shall be twelve percent (12%) for the apprentice members and the permit holders instead of four and one-half percent (41⁄2%).
+In accordance with the General Bylaws of the Union des artistes, the producer also undertakes to deduct the equivalent of four and one-half percent (41⁄2%) from all fees of active members and apprentice members as Union dues and the artist's contribution to the Caisse de sécurité des artistes.
+The latter deduction shall be twelve percent (12%) for permit holders instead of four and one-half percent (41⁄2%).